joshbegley/nyt-latest/README.md

 `Once the guardian of the bipartisan pro-Israel consensus, the lobbying group AIPAC is now a polarizing force in the Democratic Party.`\
 https://www.nytimes.com/2026/07/29/podcasts/the-daily/israel-aipac-midterms-democrats.html

-**Iran War Live Updates: New Strikes Threaten to Engulf More Countries in Conflict**\
+**Iran War Live Updates: New Strikes Engulf More Countries in Conflict**\
-`The U.S. and Saudi Arabia said they had carried out joint airstrikes on Iranian proxies in Iraq, and Iran launched an attack on sites in Jordan.`\
+`The U.S. and Saudi Arabia said they had carried out joint airstrikes on Iran-backed militias in Iraq, and Iran targeted U.S. military sites in Jordan.`\
 https://www.nytimes.com/live/2026/07/28/world/iran-us-strikes-iraq-trump